 The idea is that the essential part of a site should also be the most reliable—the HTML.
 The "higher" layers are still important for adding design and interactivity, but the site shouldn't completely fall over without them, because they might fail or not be applied for various reasons.

 Privacy by Design

-While building Tildes, I have tried to ensure that I'm following "Privacy by Design" (PDF), a framework that encourages following certain principles to maximize user privacy.
+While building Tildes, I have tried to ensure that I'm following "Privacy by Design" (PDF), a framework that encourages following certain principles to maximize users' privacy.
 Below are these principles and how I'm trying to apply them to Tildes:

 - Proactive not reactive; preventative not remedial: When creating new features, think about what data will need to be stored, and consider how harmful it might be if that data was to be leaked in the future.
 Is it possible to reduce the amount of data being stored to lower the potential harm?
 Can the data eventually be aggregated or anonymized so that we're only storing recent data instead of a full history?

 - Privacy as the default setting: If a feature has a significant privacy impact, it should always be opt-in.
 A brand new account shouldn't need to comb through their settings to improve their privacy—ideally a new account already has the best privacy possible.

 - Privacy embedded into design: Privacy is not just an afterthought for Tildes.
 It's a consequence of the fundamental aspects of the company—a non-profit site with no advertising can promote privacy in ways that would be practically impossible for profit-based companies.